-Call me bias, but Ayurveda is a head runner when it comes to detoxing in a healthy and balanced manner.
-This age-old science not only looks into all of these important factors (body-type, season, etc), but almost all of the complementary practices that are recommended during an Ayurvedic cleanse happen to be quite beneficial for avoiding negative symptoms (often called detox or die-off reactions) during and after your cleanse.
+Call me biased, but Ayurveda is a head runner when it comes to detoxing in a healthy and balanced manner.
+This age-old science not only looks into all of these important factors (body type, season, etc) but almost all of the complementary practices that are recommended during an Ayurvedic cleanse happen to be quite beneficial for avoiding negative symptoms (often called detox or die-off reactions) during and after your cleanse.

 What is a detox reaction?

 A detox reaction is a flare-up of symptoms (see a list of common symptoms below) that come on during a detox program.
 They can be mildly unpleasant or more severe, impeding your daily activities.
 Although this reaction is a clear sign that detox is occurring, it can be very disruptive and uncomfortable for you.
 It is often an indication that your system simply cannot handle the upheaval of toxins that are being released.
 This is considered overly invasive, and therefore it is likely that you should let up on the herbs and cleansing therapies in order to detox in a more balanced manner.

 Why do detox reactions happen?

 Detox reactions often occur when you are releasing toxins at a quicker rate than your system can process.
 This is often due to a high level of toxins in your system, resulting from previous unhealthy diet and lifestyle choices, weak or imbalanced Agni (digestive fire), and/or potential low liver energy.
 The unprocessed toxins are left to float through your bloodstream and GI tract until they are able to be eliminated properly.
 Until this occurs, disruption and discomfort arise and you are left feeling sick, tired, achy, and foggy-headed.